jakewhiteley/hodl/README.md

 ## Autowiring (resolving dependencies)

-Aside as using it as a container for passing objects around, it can also be used to auotmatically resolve objects using the Reflection API.
+Aside as using it as a container for passing objects around, it can also be used to auotmatically resolve objects using the Reflection API and achieve Inversion of Control.

 Consider the following object: